-The installation program determines for itself whether or not to install the bundled JRE by doing the following:
+The installation program determines whether to install the bundled JRE by doing the following:

-- 1. It searches for a JDK Version 1.2.2 or later that is already installed. - 2.
-Failing that, it searches for a JRE Version 1.2.2 or later that is already installed. - 3.
-Failing that, it installs and uses the bundled JRE Version 1.2.2.
+- 1. It searches for a JDK Version 1.3.x that is already installed. - 2.
+Failing that, it searches for a JRE Version 1.3.x that is already installed. - 3.
+Failing that, it installs and uses the bundled JRE Version $1.3.x_03$.